step-security-bot/otp/JIT_TODO.md

 * Build match specs using asmjit
 * Hoist `struct enif_environment_t` to stack of thread and only do what is needed by `erts_pre_nif`.
 * Move more code into Global asm space to reduce code size.
 Example, the implementation of `emit_cmp_spec` could be made global with a custom CC.
+* Add a naive register allocator to the loader
+  * Helps with correctness of emit_* code and if we move x0+x1 to registers we can use it to allocate things better there